martinmzumara/blog/src/content/posts/2026-09-16-why-i-switched-to-arch-linux.md

 ## Would I Recommend It?

-I would recommend Archlinux to all those that prefer to have a granular control over there system and also for those that just want to switch away from windows, i would recommend starting with a more friendly operating system like 'Ubuntu'
+I would recommend Archlinux to all those that prefer to have a granular control over there system and also for those that just want to switch away from windows, i would recommend starting with a more friendly operating system like `Ubuntu`

 ---